Free Resume Generator

 A resume is the first impression you make on a potential employer.
 It needs to clearly communicate your qualifications, experience, and value in a format that is easy to scan.
 Most hiring managers spend between 6 and 10 seconds on an initial review, so clarity and structure are critical.

 This free resume generator helps you build a professionally formatted resume in minutes.
-Choose from three templates designed for different industries and career stages, then fill in your details and watch the live preview update in real time.
+Choose from three templates for different industries and career stages, then fill in your details and watch the live preview update in real time.

 Choosing the Right Resume Template